Download Environment Second Edition PDF. Hardcopy Available in Delhi, Amazon & Flipkart

 - Long range effects are mutations increased the incidence of tumours and cancer, shortening of life-span and developmental changes.

 - Non-ionizing radiations affect only those components which absorb them and have low penetrability.

 - Ionising radiations have high penetration power and cause breakage of macromolecules.

 - Radiation damage can be divided into two types: (a) somatic damage (also called radiation sickness) and (b) genetic damage.

 - Somatic damage refers to damage to cells that are not associated with reproduction.

-- Effects of somatic radiation damage include reddening of the skin, loss of hair, ulceration, fibrosis of the lungs, the formation of holes in tissue, a reduction of white blood cells, and the induction of cataract in the eyes.
+- Effects of somatic radiation damage include loss of hair, fibrosis of the lungs, a reduction of white blood cells, and the induction of cataract in the eyes.
 This damage can also result in cancer and death.

 - A traditional unit of human-equivalent dose is the rem, which stands for radiation equivalent in man.